 You found our guide to trust building activities for work.

 Trust building is a way to create stronger connections between employees.
-For example, you could play icebreaker games, problem solving activities and coworking.
+For example, you could play icebreaker games, problem solving activities and co-working.
 The purpose of trust building is to create a thriving company culture where employees feel comfortable relying on each other and collaborating.
 These exercises are also known as “trust building games”, “trust team building activities” or “team building trust activities.”

 This article covers: